apache/skywalking-rover/docs/en/setup/configuration/process_discovery/linux.md

-# VM Process Detector
+# Linux Process Detector

-The VM process detector could be detected any process in the VM with finders.
+The Linux process detector could detect any process in the Linux with finders.
-Each finder could define a regex to filter which processes need to be monitored, and the metadata of the process when the report to the backend.
+Each finder could define a regex to filter which processes declare to monitored, and the metadata of the process when the report to the backend.

 ## Configuration